EnergyModelsX/EnergyModelsGeography.jl/docs/src/manual/simple-example.md

 ## The code was downloaded with `git clone`

-The examples can then be run from the terminal with
+The examples can be run from the terminal with

 ```shell script
 ~/../energymodelsgeography.jl/examples $ julia network.jl